Pentimento: Examples

 A portrait of Jacques de Norvins was painted by Ingres in 1811–12, when the sitter was Napoleon's Chief of Police in Rome.
 Originally, instead of the curtain at the left, there was a fully painted bust of a boy's head on top of a small column.
-Probably this was a bust of Napoleon's son, who was known as the King of Rome.
+Probably this was a bust of Napoleon II, Napoleon's son, who was known as the King of Rome.
 The presumption is that this was overpainted with the curtain after the fall of Napoleon, either by Ingres himself, or another artist.
 The bust can just be made out in the enlarged online photo, with its chin level with the sitter's hair-line; the top of the column was level with the middle of the sitter's ear.
 These may always have been (just) visible, or have become so by the paint becoming transparent with age.
 Few viewers of the painting would notice the bust without it being pointed out.
 Strictly speaking, these alterations might not be described as pentimenti, because of the presumed lapse of time, and because another artist may have made the change.

 Several examples by Leonardo da Vinci can be found in his Salvator Mundi, which was sold to a private collector for more than $450 million at Christie's.
 In particular the pose of Christ's right thumb was altered.

 A work by Caravaggio, The Cardsharps has a number of typical minor pentimenti, altering the position of the figure on the right, which are revealed by infra-red reflectograms.
 These are used in discussing the painting and comparing it to another version of the subject in Bari.

 Zurbarán's "Christ and the Virgin in the House at Nazareth" shows that the size of a white cloth was expanded after the dark background underpainting had been applied; the expanded area is a darker white.

 An example by Rembrandt can be found in his 1654 portrait Flora.
 The painting depicts the Roman goddess of spring, thought to be modelled on his deceased wife Saskia, and has elements of pentimento, in a double hat brim where the artist overpainted.